zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 She had a “shock,” however, when she read through h er mother’s papers.
 A “shock” (shock) is a big surprise.
 It could be a go od thing.
 It could be a bad thing.
 Here, because Kelly was crying, we know that it was  a bad thing.
 Yoon says, “What?
 An old family secret?”
 A “family secret” is something about your family that you don’t want other people to find out about or perhaps some members of your family don’t want you to find out about.
 Yoon then says, “Some skeleton in the closet?”

-This expression “a skeleton in the closet” refers t o a family secret that is embarrassing or perhaps one that is shameful, that you don’t want other people to find out about.
+This expression “a skeleton in the closet” refers to a family secret that is embarrassing or perhaps one that is shameful, that you don’t want other people to find out about.
 Literally, the word “skeleton” ( skeleton) refers to the bones of a human body, usually the bones of someone who is dea d and whose body has, I guess we would say, “decomposed,” or has decayed to  such an extent that all you see are the bones.
 You don’t see any of the ski n or other parts of the body.
 A “closet” (closet) is where you keep things.
 It’s wh ere you, we would say, “store” (store) things such as clothing.

 Most houses and apartments have closets where peopl e put their clothing, but imagine if you killed someone and then put his body  in the back of your closet to hide it so no one would find out.
 Eventually, many years later, someone could look in your closet and they would see a skeleton –  the bones of the person whom you had killed.
 Well, that would be a very big  family secret, and that’s perhaps where we get this expression from, of “a sk eleton in the closet.”
 It doesn’t refer to someone you actually kill, however , but anything embarrassing that you don’t want other people to find out about.